Science Cafe Concord

 We’re a station interested in rebroadcasting an episode or the entire series

 You can find a completely free, downloadable broadcast version on the NHCCM File Sharing Server (via TelVue Connect).
 If you have TelVue connect access, You can find the series here.
 If you are a station that wants to rebroadcast episodes and aren’t an NHCCM member (or doesn’t have TelVue Connect access), Contact Josh Hardy about licensing and getting a digital copy through alternative means.
-The full length version is not available for station syndication and is an online exclusive.
+The full length version is not available for station syndication.